Please ensure Javascript is enabled for purposes of website accessibility

 Preschool Frog Activities

-• Fun Frog Facts
+Fun Frog Facts

-• Frogs like damp places like gardens or around ponds, lakes, or streams.
-Some live in trees and others live underground.
+• Some frogs live in trees, and others live underground.

 • You can find frogs on every continent except Antarctica.

-• Many frogs have upper teeth, but they’re not for chewing they’re for holding on to their food until they can swallow it.
+• Many frogs have upper teeth, but they’re not for chewing; they’re for holding on to their food until they can swallow it.

-Ask your child questions and encourage them to come up with some of their own questions, to get them more involved in the learning process.
+Ask your child questions and encourage them to come up with some of their own questions to get them more involved in the learning process.
 Here’s a few based on the Fun Frog Facts (above) to get you started:

 • Where do frogs live?